nalevi/fodmap-recipe-helper/README.md

 - Generate a weekly meal plan
 - Generate a shopping list for the meal plan
 - List all recipes
+- import indigents and recipes from CSV formatted file

 ## Out of initial scope, but upcoming features